mall0r/Twinverse/README.md

 ## System Prerequisites

-To ensure the correct functioning of Linux-Coop, the following prerequisites are essential:
+To ensure the correct functioning of Proton-Coop, the following prerequisites are essential:

 - **Steam:** Must be installed and configured on your system.
 - **Proton:** Install Proton (or GE-Proton) via Steam.